ritza-co/kaboom/doc/21-scenes.md

 		],
 	})
 ```

 Using the `sprite()` function, we specify which sprite the symbols are assigned.
-The `area()` creates a collider from the sprite shape and lets' detect collisions and `origin()` gives the sprites a point of origin when the game starts.
+The `area()` creates a collider from the sprite shape and lets us detect collisions, and `origin()` gives the sprites a point of origin when the game starts.

-Let's create an obecjt for our player sprite, add the following code below the `level` array:
+Let's create an object for our player sprite, add the following code below the `level` array:

 ```javascript
 	const player = get("player")[0]
 ```

 In the code above, we get the sprite with the tag "player", which is the first sprite in the array, and assign it to the variable `player`.

 To give our player movement, let's use the `onKeyPress()` functions to use keyboard keys for movement.
 Add the following below the `player` variable: